metayeti/mINI/README.md

 size_t n_sections = ini.size();
 ```

 IMPORTANT: Keep in mind that `[]` will always create a new item if one does not already exist!
 You can use `has()` to check if an item exists before performing further operations.
 Remember that `get()` will return a copy of data, so you should **not** do removes or updates to data with it.
 Straightforward usage of the `[]` operator shouldn't be a problem in most real-world cases where you're doing lookups on known keys and you may not care if empty keys or sections get created, but this is something to keep in mind when dealing with this datastructure.
-Always use `has()` before using the `[]` operator **if** you don't want new empty sections and keys.
+Always use `has()` before using the `[]` operator IF you don't want new empty sections and keys.
 Below is a short example that demonstrates safe manipulation of data.

 ```C++
 if (ini.has("section"))